stemlaur/anki/README.md

 This usage paragraph will of course change as the project evolves.

+You can check the Swagger documentation at http://localhost:8080/swagger-ui.html

 ## The modules
 The modules are splitted into two: